Azure/carbon-aware-keda-operator/README.md

 -	[Install on Kind](carbon-aware-keda-operator/kind.md at main · Azure/carbon-aware-keda-operator (github.com))

+## How to set the carbon intensity thresholds

+When adding `maxReplicasByCarbonIntensity` entries in the custom resource, it is important to understand what the carbon intensity thresholds are since they vary between regions.
+It is recommended that you do your best to find the minimum and maximum carbon intensity values and set thresholds accordingly.

+> Remember, when energy is dirty (e.g., carbon intensity is high), do less, and when energy is clean (e.g., carbon intensity is low), do more.

+To set the thresholds, the idea is to find the range between minimum and maximum carbon intensity ranges and divide them into “buckets”.
+In the example above, the three thresholds could represent “low”, “medium”, and “high” where a carbon intensity value of 565 and below is considered low, 566 – 635 is medium, and 636 or more is high.
+Configuring thresholds in an array like this gives you flexibility to create as many thresholds/buckets as needed.

+## How to set the allowed maxReplicas per carbon intensity

+make this paragrpah in MD format; don"t add other text,just transform to MD format

+It’s up to you as an admin or a developer, to decide of the carbon aware scaling behavior for your workload :
+- You could decide to enable carbon awareness only when carbon intensity is in the high rates.
+- You could scale to zero during high carbon intensity periods, or keep a minimal replicas running for your workload.
+- Depending on the nature of the workload and its constraints, you would decide what scaling limits to use for you workload.

 # Exported Metrics

 The following metrics are exported by the operator: